maros/Zway-WeatherUnderground/README.md

 # Zway-WeatherUnderground

 Zway Automation module for fetching current condition and forecasts from the WeatherUnderground API.
-Creates virtual devices for humidity, current conditions and forecasts.
+Creates virtual devices for humidity, wind, current conditions and forecasts.

 See http://www.wunderground.com/weather/api/d/docs for details.